 Kate Felice is an associate in our Commercial Litigation and Branding, Trademarks & Copyrights Practice Areas.
 Kate assists clients in protecting their intellectual property rights through trademark and copyright litigation, counseling, and prosecution.
-Her extensive research and writing background includes drafting appellate briefs and proposed court decisions and orders, as well as editing content and copy for Technology Innovation Law and Practice, published by LexisNexis.
+Her research and writing experience includes drafting appellate briefs and proposed court decisions and orders, as well as editing content and copy for Technology Innovation Law and Practice, published by LexisNexis.
 Kate also authored "Fashioning a Solution to Design Piracy: Considering Intellectual Property Law in the Global Context of Fast Fashion," published in the Syracuse University Journal of International Law and Commerce.

 Prior to law school, Kate’s professional experience included buying and merchandising positions with the Bergdorf Goodman and Ann Taylor corporate offices in New York City, and creating and teaching a Fashion Communications course at Syracuse University’s S.I.
 Newhouse School.